tedchain/tedchain-technology/README.md

         "type": "platform"
       },
       "Microsoft.AspNetCore.Server.IISIntegration": "1.0.0",
-      "Openchain.Server": "0.6.2",
+      "Tedchain.Server": "0.6.2",

-      "Openchain.Anchoring.Blockchain": "0.6.2",
+      "Tedchain.Anchoring.Blockchain": "0.6.2",
-      "Openchain.Sqlite": "0.6.2",
+      "Tedchain.Sqlite": "0.6.2",
-      "Openchain.SqlServer": "0.6.2",
+      "Tedchain.SqlServer": "0.6.2",
-      "Openchain.Validation.PermissionBased": "0.6.2"
+      "Tedchain.Validation.PermissionBased": "0.6.2"
     },

-By defaut, this imports the Sqlite storage engine (``Openchain.Sqlite``), the SQL Server storage engine (``Openchain.SqlServer``), the permission-based validation module (``Openchain.Validation.PermissionBased``), and the Blockchain anchoring module (``Openchain.Anchoring.Blockchain``).
+By defaut, this imports the Sqlite storage engine (``Tedchain.Sqlite``), the SQL Server storage engine (``Tedchain.SqlServer``), the permission-based validation module (``Tedchain.Validation.PermissionBased``), and the Blockchain anchoring module (``Tedchain.Anchoring.Blockchain``).
 Update this list with the modules (and versions) you want to import.

 You can then edit the ``data/config.json`` file to reference the :ref:`providers you want to use <configuration>`.

-Tip: For example, if you want to use the ``SQLite`` provider as a storage engine, you will need to make sure the ``Openchain.Sqlite`` module is listed in the dependencies.
+Tip: For example, if you want to use the ``SQLite`` provider as a storage engine, you will need to make sure the ``Tedchain.Sqlite`` module is listed in the dependencies.

 Make sure you run ``dotnet restore`` again after modifying project.json.

-Note: The Openchain.Server dependency is the only one that is always required.
-The version of the ``Openchain.Server`` package is the version of Openchain you will be running.
+Note: The Tedchain.Server dependency is the only one that is always required.
+The version of the ``Tedchain.Server`` package is the version of Tedchain you will be running.

 Updating the target platform
 ----------------------------